DanisAlukaev/XCBs/README.md

 ![overview](docs/architecture-overview.png)

-Our cross-modal approach treats concepts as discrete latent variables and promotes concepts that (1) are predictive of the label, and (2) can be predicted reliably from both the image and text.
+Our cross-modal approach (see above) treats concepts as discrete latent variables and promotes concepts that (1) are predictive of the label, and (2) can be predicted reliably from both the image and text.
 Through experiments conducted on datasets ranging from synthetic datasets (e.g., synthetic images with generated descriptions) to realistic medical imaging datasets, we demonstrate that cross-modal learning encourages the induction of interpretable concepts while also facilitating disentanglement.
 Our results also suggest that this guidance leads to increased robustness by suppressing the reliance on shortcut features.